helios-network/helios-core/helios-chain/modules/peggy/spec/04_messages.md

 # Messages

 This is a reference document for Peggy message types.
-For code reference and exact arguments see the [proto definitions](https://github.com/InjectiveLabs/injective-core/blob/master/proto/injective/peggy/v1/msgs.proto).
+For code reference and exact arguments see the [proto definitions](https://github.com/Helios-Chain-Labs/helios-core/blob/master/proto/helios/peggy/v1/msgs.proto).

 ## User messages

-These are messages sent on the Injective Chain peggy module.
+These are messages sent on the Helios Chain peggy module.
 See [workflow](./02_workflow.md) for a more detailed summary of the entire deposit and withdraw process.

 ### SendToEth